GabeScott/standard-works-vault/General Conference/2001 April - Building a Community of Saints.md

 The second requirement in the Prophet Joseph’s community of Saints was that of education.
 As early as 1840, when he applied for the incorporation of Nauvoo, he also asked for authority to establish a university.

-From the Encyclopedia of Mormonism we read, “Educational ideas and practices of the Church grew directly out of certain revelations received by Joseph Smith that emphasize the eternal nature of knowledge and the vital role learning plays in the spiritual, moral, and intellectual development of mankind” (“Education: Attitudes Toward Education,” in Daniel H. Ludlow, ed., Encyclopedia of Mormonism, 5 vols.
-[1992], 2:441).
+From the *Encyclopedia of Mormonism* we read, “Educational ideas and practices of the Church grew directly out of certain revelations received by Joseph Smith that emphasize the eternal nature of knowledge and the vital role learning plays in the spiritual, moral, and intellectual development of mankind” (“Education,” in Daniel H. Ludlow, ed., *Encyclopedia of Mormonism,* 5 vols. \[1992\], 2:441).

 There are verses in our modern scripture that make special mention of the importance of secular and spiritual learning.
-A few of these are, first from the Book of Mormon, “But to be learned is good if they hearken unto the counsels of God” (2 Ne.
-9:29).
+A few of these are, first from the Book of Mormon, “But to be learned is good if they hearken unto the counsels of God” ([[2 Nephi 9.29|2 Ne.
+9:29]]).

 And from the Doctrine and Covenants:

 “Whatever principle of intelligence we attain unto in this life, it will rise with us in the resurrection.

-“And if a person gains more knowledge and intelligence in this life through his diligence and obedience than another, he will have so much the advantage in the world to come” (D&C 130:18–19).
+“And if a person gains more knowledge and intelligence in this life through his diligence and obedience than another, he will have so much the advantage in the world to come” ([[D&C 130.18|D&C 130:18–19]][[D&C 130.19|]]).

-From the Articles of Faith, “If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things” (A of F 1:13).
+From the Articles of Faith, “If there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things” ([[Articles of Faith 1.13|A of F 1:13]]).

 The final desire of the Prophet Joseph Smith was to build a community of spiritual Saints.
 This begins in the home.
 The most important instruction our children will ever receive will be that which parents give to them in their own home, if parents diligently teach their children the way our Father in Heaven would like them to follow.
 One instruction our leaders have given us is to hold regular family home evenings where we can meet together weekly, learn gospel principles, and build family unity.
 Here we can counsel together, read the scriptures, pray together, and play together.
 Our greatest goal is to become an eternal family.
 We build a community of Saints one family at a time.